C. V. Wood: Marco Engineering

-The failures of Magic Mountain, Pleasure Island and Freedomland cannot be attributed to Wood.
-While he and his Marco team created, designed and built the parks, each was managed by local business interests.
-In the case of Freedomland, the landowner, investors, politicians, city planners and unions maintained other development ideas for the property.
+Although Wood and his Marco Engineering team designed and built Magic Mountain, Pleasure Island and Freedomland, the parks were operated by separate local management groups.
 About five years after the park was declared bankrupt, the landowner, William Zeckendorf, Sr., publicly acknowledged that the park was a "placeholder" for the property until land variances were obtained for development.

 During 1961, Wood merged Marco Engineering with the McCulloch Motors Corporation, which had been a sponsor at Freedomland.
 Robert Paxton McCulloch had purchased Lake Havasu and other property in Arizona.
 McCulloch and Wood created the Lake Havasu community, with Wood as the city planner.
 Wood told McCulloch of the availability of the London Bridge which was being replaced after 130 years of use in London, England.
 McCulloch purchased the bridge, had it dismantled stone-by-stone, transported it to the U.S., and had it reassembled in Arizona.
 The city's C.V.
 Wood Community Center is named for Wood.
 Wood and McCulloch later developed Fountain Hills, Arizona.
 Around 1970 Woods developed the vast and sprawling bedroom community of Spring Creek, Nevada, lying between Elko and Lamoille.

 In 1987, Wood became an assistant to the chairman of Lorimar Telepictures and helped merge the company with Time Warner.
 He was then retained by Warner Bros. to pioneer its entry into the studio tour attraction business.
-During 1991, Wood, as president of Warner Bros.
-Recreational Enterprises Division, played an instrumental role in the design and development of Warner Bros.
+During 1991, as president of Warner Bros.
+Recreational Enterprises Division, Wood participated in the design and development of Warner Bros.
 Movie World theme park in Gold Coast, Queensland Australia.